Optimal Capacity Modification for Many-To-One Matching Problems: Introduction

+Regarding stable and student-popular matchings, we show that \sumstud\ is also NP-hard and does not admit any polynomial-time constant factor approximation algorithm.
+On the positive side, we provide a polynomial time algorithm for \maxstud.

+\blu{Finally, in the second part of the paper, we give examples to illustrate that allowing decreases in the capacities too may be beneficial for some of the problems but we obtain similar algorithmic and complexity results for this modified model.}

-\textbf{Related work.} Studying the trade-off and tension between stability and efficiency has a long tradition in Economics~\cite{Roth1982Efficient,Ergin2002,SoenmezAbdul2003,Kesten2010,EE2010eff,ACPRT2020}, but also in Computer Science~\cite{BaBa2004studentadmission,KHHSUY2017quota}.
-For instance, \citet{SoenmezAbdul2003} examined Gale/Shapley's student-proposing deferred acceptance algorithm (which always yields a student-optimal stable matching) and the simple top trading cycles algorithm (which is efficient). \citet{Ergin2002} characterized priority structures of the schools--the so-called acyclic structure--under which a stable and efficient matching always exists. \citet{Kesten2010} proposed an efficiency-adjusted deferred acceptance algorithm to obtain an unstable matching which is efficient and Pareto superior to the student-optimal stable matching.
+\textbf{Related work.} Studying the trade-off and tension between stability and efficiency has a long tradition in Economics~\cite{SoenmezAbdul2003,ACPRT2020,EE2010eff,Ergin2002,Kesten2010,Roth1982Efficient}, but also in Computer Science~\cite{BaBa2004studentadmission,KHHSUY2017quota}.
+For instance, Abdulkadiroglu and Sönmez \cite{SoenmezAbdul2003} examine Gale/Shapley's student-proposing deferred acceptance algorithm (which always yields a student-optimal stable matching) and the simple top trading cycles algorithm (which is efficient).
+Ergin \cite{Ergin2002} characterizes priority structures--the so-called acyclic structure--under which a stable and efficient matching always exists.
+Kesten \cite{Kesten2010} proposes an efficiency-adjusted deferred acceptance algorithm to obtain an unstable matching which is efficient and Pareto superior to the student-optimal stable matching.
 We are not aware of any work on achieving stable and efficient matching via capacity increase.

-\citet{ChenSkowronSorge2019teac-robust} investigated the trade-off between stability and perfectness in one-to-one matchings which is to find a perfect matching that becomes stable after a few modification to the preference lists.
-Our model differs from theirs as we do not allow modifications to the agents' preferences. \citet{LN2022} introduced two related matching problems, where each school has unbounded capacity and a value that measures the cost of assigning an (arbitrary) student there, and the goal is to find a stable and perfect matching with minimum sum of costs or minimum maximum cost.
+Chen, Skowron and Sorge \cite{ChenSkowronSorge2019teac-robust} investigate the trade-off between stability and perfectness in one-to-one matchings which is to find a perfect matching that becomes stable after a few modification to the preference lists.
+Our model differs from theirs as we do not allow modifications to the agents' preferences.
+Limaye and Nasre \cite{LN2022} introduce two related matching problems, where each school has unbounded capacity and a value that measures the cost of assigning an (arbitrary) student there, and the goal is to find a stable and perfect matching with minimum sum of costs or minimum maximum cost.
 Their models are different from ours since they assume that any place at a given school must have the same cost, whereas in our framework each school has a capacity~$q$ so that the first $q$ places are considered free, and only the additional places have non-zero cost.
 Furthermore, they allow no initial quotas, which may be interpreted in our framework as setting the initial quota of each school to be zero.